-These cute little delicious cookies are packed with pecan pieces, nutty flavor of the browned butter and just a hint of cinnamon and cloves.
+These cute little brown butter pecan spice cookies are packed with pecan pieces, the nutty flavor of browned butter and just a hint of cinnamon and cloves.
 They are perfect, chewy cookies with crispy edges to have with a cup of coffee or as a quick snack anytime of the day!

 Why You Will Love These

 - They are perfectly spiced.
-These perfect cookies have both cinnamon and cloves but both are not overpowering.
+These perfect cookies have both cinnamon and cloves and neither is overpowering.
+It's the perfect subtle flavor that works great with the brown butter and pecans.

 - Brown butter.
 Do I need to say more?
 The nutty aroma, the rich flavor and everything about brown butter is so, so good!
 It really takes these cookies to the next level!

-- Brown sugar: Light or dark brown sugar would work for this.
+- Sugar: You will need both granulated white sugar and brown sugar.
+Light or dark brown sugar would work for this.

 - Baking soda

-- Pecans: If you have chopped pecans, you will want to be sure to coarsely chop them before incorporating in the dough.
+- Pecans: Use chopped pecans.
+If you have whole pecans, you will want to be sure to coarsely chop them before incorporating in the dough.

 Step by Step Instructions